Search Results | Clear Search | Previous (in doc) | Next (in doc) | Prev Doc | Next Doc

 19.1 (1) Subject to subsections (2) and (3), a permit holder must not store or dispose of material, equipment, garbage or anything else in a roadwork area.

-(2) A road permit holder for a seasonal oil and gas road may store bridge and culvert material in a roadwork area for the road during the off-season for the road, if the material will be required for construction, operation or maintenance of the road in the next season.
+(2) A road permit holder for a seasonal energy resource road may store bridge and culvert material in a roadwork area for the road during the off-season for the road, if the material will be required for construction, operation or maintenance of the road in the next season.

-(3) A road permit holder may store material and equipment in a roadwork area for the oil and gas road temporarily during construction, operation, maintenance or deactivation of the road if the material and equipment are required for that activity.
+(3) A road permit holder may store material and equipment in a roadwork area for the energy resource road temporarily during construction, operation, maintenance or deactivation of the road if the material and equipment are required for that activity.

 Power to temporarily close, restrict access or